Ghostscypher/php-mpesa/specifications.md

     // Constructor
     // Pass in the mpesa config by ref, this configuration will be immutable
-    // command_id will be a constant specifiying the commandID
+    // command_id will be a constant specifying the commandID
     // TODO: Add the supported command ids here MpesaB2B(config: MpesaConfig, command_id: CONSTANT);